dislux-hapfyl/pynksh/README.md

 main argument: typing 20-50% of the characters = faster app production + joy

-+Build Your Dream Python Project (+BYDPP) | Coding - Programming - GPT-4
++Build Your Dream Python Project (+BYDPP) | Coding - Programming - GPT-4 Discord

-I created something to reduce the amount of code I type so my app helps me produce 250% more characters.
-In what way can this be useful
+Prompt:
-Creating a tool that helps to reduce the amount of coding can be useful in several ways:
+`I created something to reduce the amount of code I type so my app helps me produce 250% more characters.
+In what way can this be useful`

   - Increased productivity: If your app helps you produce 250% more characters with less typing, you can write more code in less time, allowing you to accomplish more tasks or focus on other aspects of your projects.